 The weight and size of your product will affect the unit cost of your product.

 If you are intending on creating a product that will be sold globally, you may wish to consider having translations added to the retail box.
 It can be inexpensive for translations to be created and worth considering as it will open up a much larger audience to your product.
-Certain retailers will want it as a requirement.

 If you are intending to sell your product to high-street retailers you will need a product Barcode.
-I wasn’t involved in the process of creating product barcode in the past, but as far as I am aware it is relatively cheap.
+I wasn’t involved in the process of creating product barcodes in the past, but as far as I am aware it is relatively cheap.

-Large retailers will expect instructions as a basic requirement for your product if it something like a piece of electrical equipment, a gadget, a game, a tool and item with moving parts.
+Large retailers will expect instructions as a basic requirement for your product if it something like a piece of electrical equipment, a gadget, a game, a tool and items with moving parts.
 Instructions can be made cheaply, but they need to be made ‘properly’.

 Other Admin and legal areas